 Not Knowing What “Normal” Is

-They suspect what normal is and probably know better than anyone else, but they are never really sure.
+Adult Children never feel that they know what normal is.
+They think they know; in fact, they believe that they know it better than anyone else, but they are never really sure.
 Such individuals are actually very practical people who have learned to survive in life on instinct.
-However, this leaves them feeling insecure about what is really the right way of doing it.
+However, this leaves them feeling insecure about what is really the right way of doing things.

 Difficulty Finishing Tasks